drexed/active_object/README.md

 ```

 ####In Groups:####
-`in_groups` splits or iterates over the array in number of groups, padding any remaining slots with fill_with unless it is false. `Rails Safe`
+`in_groups` splits or iterates over the array in number of groups, padding any remaining slots with fill_with unless it is false.

 ```ruby
 %w(1 2 3 4 5 6 7 8 9 10).in_groups(3)           #=> [["1", "2", "3", "4"], ["5", "6", "7", nil], ["8", "9", "10", nil]]